OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/screener/screener_data.md

 ---
 title: screener_data
-description: This documentation outlines the functionality of the screener_data and screener_data_chart modules in the OpenBB Terminal, a Python library for loading and handling preset stock filters.
+description: "This documentation outlines the functionality of the screener_data and" screener_data_chart modules in the OpenBB Terminal, a Python library for loading and handling preset stock filters.
 It provides parameter descriptions and return values, with links to the source code.